Catholic Church in Senegal: People

 For the 59 year timeframe between 1758 and 1817, there were no priests in Saint-Louis for 44 years and none in Gorée for 30 years.
 A mission sent by Francis Libermann in 1845 established a base in Dakar.
 Libermann's mission merged with the Congregation of the Holy Spirit and the Spiritans would oversee the church in Senegal until 1962.

 Abbé Lambert, a priest in the 1840s, learned the Wolof language.
-Pierre Moussa became the first black priest in Senegal in 1841.
+Jean-Pierre Moussa became the first black priest in Senegal in 1841.
 Moussa ministered to former slaves in the area before being invited by Emperor Faustin Soulouque to serve as a parish priest in Port-au-Prince, where he died on 23 July 1860.
 Prosper Dodds was the first Senegalese person to serve as a bishop.

 All of the priests in Senegal eligible for service in World War I, 14 of the 41 priests, were mobilised by 7 August 1914.
 Priests with language skills were taken out of Senegal in 1916.

 Suppression

 A petition from sent from Senegal to London on 22 August 1775, claimed that Charles O'Hara was attempting to abolish the Catholic Church and preventing proper Catholic burials.

 The Chamber of Deputies passed a resolution on 22 January 1903, which called for secularism to be instituted in the colonies.
 All of the public schools were secular and nuns were no longer employed at hospitals in Senegal by 1905.
 Interim Governor Joost van Vollenhoven cancelled the state salaries for Spiritan clergy in 1907.
-Bishop Alphonse Kunemann considered moving the headquarters of the church to the British-held Gambia Colony and Protectorate.
+Bishop François-Nicolas-Alphonse Kunemann considered moving the headquarters of the church to the British-held Gambia Colony and Protectorate.

 On 2 August 1914, Interior Minister Louis Malvy issued an order to suspend anti-religious laws.
-The flag of the Fourth Senegalese Battalion was blessed by Jalabert in 1916.
+The flag of the Fourth Senegalese Battalion was blessed by Hyacinthe-Joseph Jalabert in 1916.
 Nuns were employed at hospitals during the Spanish flu epidemic.